lfe/lfe/doc/src/lfe_guide.7.md

 * ``(map-remove map key ... )`` -
   Remove the keys in the map.

 N.B.
-This syntax for processing maps has stablized but may change in the future!
+This syntax for processing maps has stabilized but may change in the future!

 There are also alternate short forms ``msiz``, ``mref``, ``mset``,